Tampa Bay Reforestation and Environmental Effort: Major programs and milestones 2005–2021

-In August 2017 TREE, Inc. created a checklist of the "Trees and Palms of the Hillsborough Community College Botanical Gardens" at the college's Plant City campus.
+In August 2017, TREE, Inc. created a checklist of the "Trees and Palms of the Hillsborough Community College Botanical Gardens" at the college's Plant City campus.
 The Garden was originally a Teaching Garden for the University of Florida, at 2001 E. Cherry Street in Plant City.

 TREE, Inc. also conducted seven projects related to raising public awareness about the Park Road Outfall/East Canal watershed in Plant City, Florida, which are contributors to the Tampa Bay estuary.
-These projects included providing educational signing in July 2019 for a wetland located at the outer perimeter of the Plant City, Florida campus of Hillsborough Community College; the planting of native wetland trees within the campus in March 2020 and January 2022; the planting of a Memory Tree at the campus' Botanical Treasure Gardens in September 2020; the planting of 25 Baldcypress trees at Mike E. Sansone Community Park in January 2021, and; the planting of a Sweetgum tree along the East Canal at Gilchrist Park on Earth Day 2021 (April 22, 2021) - - that planting was a part of the Hillsborough 100 Conservation Challenge sponsored by the Hillsborough Soil and Water Conservation District and planted by Future Farmers of America students from Tomlin Middle School and Plant City High School in Plant City, Florida.
+These projects included providing educational signing in July 2019 for a wetland located at the outer perimeter of the Plant City, Florida campus of Hillsborough Community College; the planting of native wetland trees within the campus in March 2020 and January 2022; the planting of a Memory Tree at the campus' Botanical Treasure Gardens in September 2020; the planting of 25 Baldcypress trees at Mike E. Sansone Community Park in January 2021, and; the planting of a sweetgum tree along the East Canal at Gilchrist Park on Earth Day 2021 (April 22, 2021) - - that planting was a part of the Hillsborough 100 Conservation Challenge sponsored by the Hillsborough Soil and Water Conservation District and planted by Future Farmers of America students from Tomlin Middle School and Plant City High School in Plant City, Florida.
 Additional plantings along the Park Road Outfall on the campus grounds were also performed in February and December 2022, and December 2023.

-On May 18, 2020, a new logo for the organization was adopted and replaced the pine and oak rendition logo that had been used since 1983.
+On May 18, 2020, a new logo for the organization was adopted, replacing the pine and oak rendition logo that had been used since 1983.

-Awards

-Received "Award of Greatest Merit in the Partnership Category" in 1991 from the Florida Urban Forestry Conference for its partnering with the Florida Department of Transportation for tree plantings along the Tampa Bay area's interstate highways.

-Received two major awards in 2019: "Organization of the Year" from the City of St. Petersburg's Parks and Recreation Department, and "Project of the Year" from the Hillsborough Soil and Water Conservation District.

-Received the "Outstanding Environmental Nonprofit Award" from Keep Pinellas Beautiful on December 4, 2020.

-Received the "Outstanding Tree Advocacy Award" for 2020 from the Florida Urban Forestry Council on March 3, 2020.

-Mission

-There were five major components to the organization's Mission:
+Dissolution